Efficiently Predicting Mutational Effect on Homologous Proteins by Evolution Encoding: Acknowledgments

 The na\"ive solution to extract evolutionary patterns in a homologous family is constructing a complete phylogenetic tree~\cite{FM67} based on the mutation distance between each protein pair.
 Yet, finding the most parsimonious phylogenetic tree is $\mathbf{NP}$-hard~\cite{S75}.

-To address the aforementioned problems, we propose an \emph{anchor-based protein evolution encoding} method.
+To address the aforementioned problems, instead of constructing the phylogenetic tree, we compute the distance among a few sampled proteins we call \emph{anchor proteins} and all the other proteins.
+Theoretical analysis to validate this design is discussed in Section~\ref{subsec:theoretical_analysis}.
 Specifically, denote $\mathbf{H}^{(\ell)}_i$ as the input to the $(\ell + 1)$-th block and define $\mathbf{H}^{(0)}_i = \mathbf{H}_i$.
-The evolution localisation encoding of the $(\ell + 1)$-th layer contains the following key components: \textit{(i)} $k$ anchor protein $\{ \mathcal{P}_{S_i} \}_{i = 1, 2, \dots, k}$ selection. \textit{(ii)} Evolutionary information encoding function $\mathrm{F}_{\textsc{Diff}}$ that computes the difference between residues of each protein and those of the anchor protein, and target protein's evolutionary information is generated by summarising the obtained differences:
+The evolution localisation encoding of the $(\ell + 1)$-th layer contains the following key components: \textit{(i)} $k$ anchor protein $\{ \mathcal{P}_{S_i} \}_{i = 1, 2, \dots, k}$ selection. \textit{(ii)} Evolutionary information encoding function $\mathrm{F}_{\textsc{Diff}}$ that computes the difference between residues of each protein and those of the anchor protein, and target protein's evolutionary information is generated by summarising the obtained differences $\mathbf{d}_{ij}$ as follows:

-where $\textsc{Combine}$ can be implemented as differentiable operators, such as, \textsc{Concatenate}, \textsc{MAX Pool} \textsc{MEAN Pool} and \textsc{SUM Pool}; here we use the \textsc{MEAN Pool} to obtain $\mathbf{d}_{ij} \in \mathbb{R}^{d}$. \textit{(iii)} Message computation function $\mathrm{F}_{\textsc{Message}}$ that combines protein sequence feature information of two proteins with their evolutionary differences.
+where $\textsc{Combine}$ can be implemented as differentiable operators, such as, \textsc{Concatenate}, \textsc{MAX Pool} \textsc{MEAN Pool} and \textsc{SUM Pool}; here we use the \textsc{MEAN Pool} to obtain $\mathbf{d}_{ij} \in \mathbb{R}^{d}$. \textit{(iii)} Message computation function $\mathrm{F}_{\textsc{Message}}$ that integrates protein features and evolutionary information as one message from an anchor protein.
+Specifically, $\mathrm{F}_{\textsc{Message}}$ combines protein sequence feature information of two proteins with their evolutionary differences.
 We empirically find that the simple element-wise product between $\mathbf{H}^{(\ell)}_j$ and $\mathbf{d}_{ij}$ attains good results

-\textit{(iv)} Aggregate messages from $k$ anchors and combine them with protein's embedding as follow:
+\textit{(iv)} Aggregate evolutionary messages from $k$ anchors and combine them with the protein's embedding as the updated protein embedding, which contains the protein sequence and evolutionary information:

 where $\mathbf{W}^{\ell} \in \mathbb{R}^{2d \times d}$ transform concatenated vectors to the hidden dimension.
 After stacking $L_p$ layers, we obtain the final protein sequence embedding $\mathbf{Z}^{\textsc{P}}_i = \mathbf{H}^{(L_p)}_i$.